One Stop for Growth Development Continuum

 • The remediation of a brownfield site to prepare it for the development of a new industrial complex for businesses

 Funding is available for predevelopment activities and capital improvements that are essential to the occupancy of a blighted and/or underutilized property, as well as those that support the creation of new coworking space.
 Funding in this category is limited to projects with a strong public purpose and benefit.
-These are predevelopment and implementation grants for construction ready projects.
 Projects in this category must have the building secured with building and/or site control, an identified end use, and a clear public purpose.
-Additional funding is available for eligible Housing Choice and Rural & Small Town designated municipalities to fund feasibility studies and construction related to housing and public facility projects.
+Additional funding is available for eligible Housing Choice designated municipalities to projects supporting the production, rehabilitation, or preservation of housing units within the community.

 Eligible Applicants: